 Remove Lamont, Hanley & Associates From Your Credit Report Today!

-Lexington Law Firm specializes in disputing Lamont, Hanley & Associates collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm can assist you in disputing Lamont, Hanley & Associates collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.